 In 2009, the U.S. health care reform process is focused on a group of 6 senators, commonly referred to as the "Gang of Six."
-The six senators are shown in the social graph above as green nodes.
-Also, on the map are lobbyists [blue nodes] who were hired by various players in the health care industry [red nodes] to influence the six key senators.
+The six senators are shown in the social graph below in Figure 1 as green nodes.
+Also, on the map are lobbyists [blue nodes] who were hired by various companies in the health care industry to influence the six key senators.

 We thank OpenSecrets.org and the Center for Responsive Politics for the lobbying data.